CERTCC/Vultron/docs/process_models/report_management.md

     D -->|accept| A
 ```

-Finally, a Participant can complete work on an $Accepted$ report or
+Finally, a Participant can complete work on an _Accepted_ report or
-abandon further work on an $Invalid$ or $Deferred$ report.
+abandon further work on an _Invalid_ or _Deferred_ report.

 ```mermaid
 graph LR